anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 --- abstract

 This document defines an enhancement of
-Bootstrapping Remote Secure Key Infrastructure (BRSKI, RFC 8995) that supports alternative certificate enrollment protocols, such as CMP.
+Bootstrapping Remote Secure Key Infrastructure (BRSKI, RFC 8995).
+It supports alternative certificate enrollment protocols, such as CMP, that use authenticated self-contained signed objects for certification messages.

 This offers the following advantages.

-Using authenticated self-contained signed objects for certification requests and responses, their origin can be authenticated independently of message transfer.
+The origin of requests and responses can be authenticated independently of message transfer.
 This supports end-to-end authentication (proof of origin) also over multiple hops, as well as asynchronous operation of certificate enrollment.
-This in turn provides architectural flexibility where to ultimately authenticate and authorize certification requests while retaining full-strength integrity and authenticity of certification requests.
+This in turn provides architectural flexibility where and when to ultimately authenticate and authorize certification requests while retaining full-strength integrity and authenticity of certification requests.